machinekoder/pickit-docs/docs/documentation/setup/exclude-3d-information-based-on-color.rst

 .. image:: /assets/images/Documentation/Color-filter-2d.png

 This is an example case where we want to detect thin parts at the bottom of a bin.
-There are several problems that need to be solved:

--  The bottom of the bin is not straight, this results in parts of the bottom being visible in the points view.
+Since these parts are very thin, their 3D shape does not stand out from the bin bottom, as their thickness is smaller than the noise levels of the cloud.
--  Because of the thin parts it's hard to distinguish them from the bottom
+It is therefore impossible to define the ROI box dimensions such that only points from the parts are included, without any points from the bin.

 1. Define your ROI
 ^^^^^^^^^^^^^^^^^^